fntz/fntz.github.io/_posts/2017-06-29-akka-patterns-and-antipatterns.markdown

 ```

-1. As you can see, i initialize `MyClass` inside `Future`, in `preStart` method.
+1. As you can see, I initialize `MyClass` inside `Future`, in `preStart` method.
-Result of this operation i pass via `pipe` to `uninitialized` block.
+Result of an operation I will pass with `pipe` to `uninitialized` block.

-2. `uninitialized` block, which in case of `MyClass` change state of `deps` `var`iable
+2. `uninitialized` block, that in case of `MyClass` change state of `deps` `var`iable

-3. when `deps` is changed, i change state of actor via `become` block, and resend all messages via `unstashAll` in normal state (`initialized` block)
+3. when `deps` is changed, I will change state of actor via `become` block,
+and I will resend all messages with `unstashAll` to normal state (`initialized` block)

-4. `stash`, which save all messages while the actor unitialized
+4. `stash`, that save all messages while the actor is unitialized

 5. normal state of actor

 6. start actor in `uninitialized` state

-This is pattern you should use, when you actor is gateway between actor system and between another world: db connection, cache initialization, or network connection.
+This is pattern you should use, when you actor is gateway between
+actor system and between another world:
+db connection, cache initialization, or network connection.